roniemartinez/roniemartinez/README.md

+I am a software developer from the Philippines. 🇵🇭

+I am currently living and working in Cologne, Germany. 🇩🇪

-What I do in the world of software engineering.
+So what do I do in the world of software engineering?

 - I maintain a few Python libraries like:
   - [dude uncomplicated data extraction](https://github.com/roniemartinez/dude)